No one wants to pay unnecessary taxes. Follow these six tips to help minimize your tax burden and maximize the money in your wallet.

 When you renovate your office or upgrade your equipment, you will get the tax benefit in the year you purchased it.

 Your TFSA investment grows tax free, and you can utilize unused contribution room.
-The cumulative contribution limit from 2009 to 2018 is $57,500.
+The limit for 2021 is $6,000 and the cumulative contribution limit from 2009 to 2021 is $75,500.
 If you’re at the max, you can give money to your spouse or adult children which they can contribute to their own TFSAs.

-Contact a Certified Financial Planner™ (CFP™) professional from CDSPI Advisory Services Inc. at firstname.lastname@example.org or 1.800.561.9401 to determine how tax strategies can fit into your overall financial plan.
+Book a Virtual Meeting with an Investment Planning Advisor from CDSPI Advisory Services Inc. to determine how tax strategies can fit into your overall financial plan.